Commonwealth of Dominica

 After the federation dissolved, Dominica became an associated state of the United Kingdom in 1967 and formally took responsibility for its internal affairs.
 On November 3, 1978, the Commonwealth of Dominica was granted independence by the United Kingdom.

 Independence did little to solve problems stemming from centuries of economic underdevelopment, and in mid-1979, political discontent led to the formation of an interim government.
 It was replaced after the 1980 elections by a government led by the Dominica Freedom Party under Prime Minister Eugenia Charles, the Caribbean's first female prime minister.
 Chronic economic problems were compounded by the severe impact of hurricanes in 1979 and in 1980.
-By the end of the 1980s, the economy recovered, but weakened again in the 1990s due to a decrease in banana prices.
+By the end of the 1980s, the economy had made a healthy recovery, which weakened in the 1990s due to a decrease in banana prices.

-In the January 2000 elections, the Edison James United Workers Party (UWP) was defeated by the Dominican Labour Party (DLP), led by Roosevelt P. "Rosie" Douglas.
+In January 2000 elections, the Edison James United Workers Party (UWP) was defeated by the Dominican Labor Party (DLP), led by Roosevelt P. "Rosie" Douglas.
 Douglas died after only a few months in office and was replaced by Pierre Charles, who died in office in January 2004.
 Roosevelt Skerrit, also of the DLP, replaced Charles as Prime Minister.
 Under Prime Minister Skerrit's leadership, the DLP won elections in May 2005 that gave the party 12 seats in the 21-member Parliament to the UWP's 8 seats.
 An independent candidate affiliated with the DLP won a seat as well.
-Since that time, the independent candidate joined the government and one UWP member crossed the aisle, making the current total 14 seats for the DLP and 7 for the UWP.

 GOVERNMENT AND POLITICAL CONDITIONS